 Readers will gain an understanding of the power of negative mind chatter.
-It is so important to realize that what we think about we bring about, not only situations but other people.
 Readers will recognize when they are overwhelmed and how to step back from a situation and gain a perspective.

-It is my fondest wish that they will be empowered by love, support, courage and determination.
+It is my fondest wish that readers will be empowered by love, support, courage, and determination.
 The goal of the book and workshops of Out of Balance?
 Be a Bounce Back Person is to encourage new ways to establish and maintain resiliency and a flow, rather than being overwhelmed by adversity.